-Rabbi Nehemia Polen offers a more gentle kind of niggun, which prefaced a lecture he gave about Rabbi Kalonymus Kalman Shapira (1889-1943).
-It's a clear example of how not to recite Psalms as a transcript, rather to sing them with feeling and intensity.
+Rabbi Nehemia Polen offers a more gentle kind of niggun, which prefaced a lecture he gave about the aforementioned Rabbi Kalonymus Kalman Shapira:

 In this lecture, Polen shared Shapira's sublime insight about music, which explains the tenderness of the niggun: "Every time you sing a melody you enter a world where you retain a sense of just enough emergence of distinct notes to be able to have awareness of them, but the melody does not devolve into the hierarchical, graded, judgmental, comparative world we live in most of the time.
 Music enables me to be in a world where I am aware of distinct entities but without creating much distance between them.
 This is a world with supple, seamless, energetic, dancing movement between one entity and another in a way that doesn't divide but unites.
 That's what music allows us to do.
 A niggun should be a spiritual vehicle that transforms every aspect of your soul.
 It should be a process of removing the calcification, of exfoliating the soul, of creating sacred space.
 When you end a niggun you should be in a much richer, deeper place than you were at the beginning.
 Listen to the silence; it will be transformative and repercussive."

 One of my enjoyable Shabbat activities is searching the internet for Kabbalat Shabbat services from different synagogues.
 It's a way of keeping my Judaism fresh, as described in the "Kavanah" link of this website.
 B'Nai Jeshurun in New York is a favorite, being so aesthetically pleasant in its rich mix of melodies, styles, tempos, and instruments.
 Their superbly creative versions of Lecha Dodi, Shalom Aleichem, and Yedid Nefesh: